department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide.md

   -	What parts of the form, if any, might you have to do some research to find?
 How would you track down that info?
   - Did any of the questions seem unnecessary?
   -	For the banking information, how do you think the VA will use that information?
 What are your thoughts on whether the info you provide here might impact other payments you receive from VA?
+  - For the school ID and email, would you be likely to provide this information?
+What do you think it will be used for?
   - In terms of applying for this scholarship, on a scale of 1 to 5 where 1 is very hard and 5 is very easy, how would you rate this task?

 ## TASK 3B: Triggering the Alert - 15 minutes

 Now we're going to do some role playing.
 Let's say you're Sammy Smith and you're working on an undergraduate degree in **Chemistry** from **Chicago State University**.
 You know you have about one semester left of entitlement remaining, but aren't sure of the exact amount.
 You would like to apply for the STEM scholarship if you can.
 How would you go about applying for this scholarship?
+For this prototype, you will log in as an authenticated user.

 *Remember to think aloud as you go through so we can hear what works for you and what doesn't.